DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 Air pump

-2. Any device used for transferring air from one place to another.
-A compressor increases the pressure, a vacuum pump reduces the pressure and a blower causes a rapidly moving air blast
+3. Any device used for transferring air from one place to another.
+A compressor increases the pressure, a Vacuum pump reduces the pressure and a blower causes a rapidly moving air blast

-The extent to which air is free from contaminants, conventionally taken to be the respiratory irritants nitrogen dioxide and sulphur dioxide.
+The extent to which air is free from contaminants, conventionally taken to be the respiratory irritants nitrogen dioxide and sulfur dioxide.

 An air tank which holds the compressed air created by a compressor.